Postdoctoral Research Regulations

 Duties

-1. The post-doctoral researcher undertakes to respect the operational procedures and the regulations in force at CES, collaborating with the administrative services by sending requested information and committing to a responsible use of the material made available for the community, namely by respecting the regulated standards for the bibliographic archive use.
+1. The postdoctoral researcher undertakes to respect the operational procedures and the regulations in force at CES, collaborating with the administrative services by sending requested information and committing to a responsible use of the material made available for the community, namely by respecting the regulated standards for the bibliographic archive use.

-2. The post-doctoral researcher will allow CES to mention in their reports the scientific production developed during the working period at CES.
+2. The postdoctoral researcher will allow CES to mention in their reports the scientific production developed during the working period at CES.

 3. All communications, publications or dissemination material for the scientific activities arising from the post-doctoral researcher’s work at CES must contain a mention and/or logos from CES and the University of Coimbra.

-4. The researcher accepted into a post-doctoral studies and research programme at CES is encouraged to participate regularly in scientific activities developed at the Centre, specifically and actively in activities of his/her Research Unit.
+4. The researcher accepted into a post-doctoral studies and research programme at CES is encouraged to participate regularly in scientific activities developed at the Centre, specifically and actively in activities of his/her Research Group.

-5. The post-doctoral researcher must have a regular participation at CES during the research period, in accordance with the plan agreed with the supervisor.
+5. The postdoctoral researcher must have a regular participation at CES during the research period, in accordance with the plan agreed with the supervisor.

-6. The condition of post-doctoral researcher implies the maintenance and updating of the personal curricular page on CES website, as well as the registration with the Fundação para a Ciência e Tecnologia's database, for the duration of the programme.
+6. The condition of postdoctoral researcher implies the maintenance and updating of the personal curricular page on CES website, as well as the registration with the Fundação para a Ciência e Tecnologia's database, for the duration of the programme.

-7. The post-doctoral researcher must participate in the election of his/her representatives, as well as the half-yearly meetings called by them.
+7. The postdoctoral researcher must participate in the election of his/her representatives, as well as the half-yearly meetings called by them.
 If the researcher cannot attend a meeting, he/she must justify the absence by sending an e-mail to the representatives.

-8. The post-doctoral researcher must take on the duties of representative in case he/she is elected for such role.
+8. The postdoctoral researcher must take on the duties of representative in case he/she is elected for such role.

 a) Researchers with an individual research programme:

-3. Without prejudice to the activities he/she intends to propose and carry out, the post-doctoral researcher undertakes to carry out at least one seminar on the research developed, preferably in articulation with other researchers.
+3. Without prejudice to the activities he/she intends to propose and carry out, the postdoctoral researcher undertakes to carry out at least one seminar on the research developed, preferably in articulation with other researchers.

 Article 6